xpack/xpack-build-box/ubuntu/README.md

 Note: This page is dedicated to the production version of the Ubuntu XBB, used for building distribution packages.
-The Ubuntu XBB used for native builds is docummented in the separate [README-NATIVE](README-NATIVE.md) page.
+The Ubuntu XBB used for native builds is documented in the separate [README-NATIVE](README-NATIVE.md) page.

 The production Ubuntu XBB consists of multiple Docker images,